• HEALTH & NUTRITION

 3. Maintain cardiovascular health

 By now you've probably gathered that getting enough magnesium is essential for maintaining muscle function, and this applies to one of the body's most important muscles, the heart.
-Magnesium helps to support heart health by supporting normal-range blood pressure.
+Magnesium helps to support heart health by supporting normal-range systolic and diastolic blood pressure.

 4. Support PMS

 Premenstrual syndrome (PMS) commonly affects women and female-bodied people of reproductive age.
-Symptoms can range from abdominal cramps and headaches to irritability and fatigue, but they're believed to be more severe among people with a.
+Symptoms can range from abdominal cramps and headaches to irritability and fatigue, but they're believed to be more severe among people with a severe magnesium deficiency.

 5. Support brain health